Planning Algorithms

 See the Planning Algorithms page to download a FREE COPY.

-Now available in Chinese!
+Also available in Chinese!

 This book presents a unified treatment of many different kinds of planning algorithms.
 The subject lies at the crossroads between robotics, control theory, artificial intelligence, algorithms, and computer graphics.
 The particular subjects covered include motion planning, discrete planning, planning under uncertainty, sensor-based planning, visibility, decision-theoretic planning, game theory, information spaces, reinforcement learning, nonlinear systems, trajectory planning, nonholonomic planning, and kinodynamic planning.
-The material grew from courses I taught at UIUC, Stanford, and Iowa State.
+The material grew from courses LaValle taught at UIUC, Stanford, and Iowa State.

 You are welcome to download and print out the whole manuscript for your own use.

-Sensing and Filtering:
+Sensing and Filtering

 A Fresh Perspective Based on Preimages and Information Spaces